 *Patients between the ages of 21-24 who meet the criteria above are eligible for cervical cancer screening services only.
 If still participating in the program at 25 or older, they will be eligible for both breast and cervical cancer screening services.
 Women between the ages of 25-40 must be experiencing symptoms or be at high risk for breast cancer development to qualify for breast cancer screening services.
-Patients between the ages of 40-64 may also qualify for free or low-cost cardiovascular health screening, if available in your area.
+Patients between the ages of 40-64 may also qualify for free or low-cost cardiovascular health screening (may include WISEWOMAN) , if available in your area.

 Why is early detection important?

 Cancer screening is key to early detection.
 When found early, cancer is often easier to treat and your chance of survival greatly improves.

 Did you know?

 Early stages of cancer may have no symptoms.

 One in eight women will be diagnosed with breast cancer annually.